theozel-john-bringino/ml-projects-portfolio/README.md

-# # Hello, this folder contains all DS, and AI projects I have made and have decided to make public.
+Hello, this portfolio contains all projects that I have.
+I am still working on selecting the best projects to share here and I am also creating a few more in line with the recent changes in the industry.